TrishaKhanna/C-Datatypes/README.md

 e) void ushort2bits(unsigned short s, unsigned char bits[16]);
-- This function retrieves bits 0 to 15, from the unsigned short integer, s, by calling the get_bits16 function (as supplied by the instructor) 16 times.
+- This function retrieves bits 0 to 15, from the unsigned short integer, s, by calling the get_bits16 function 16 times.
 - The bits received are then stored in the array, bits.

 f) void short2bits(short s, unsigned char bits[16] );
-- This function retrieves bits 0 to 15, from the short integer, s, by calling the get_bits16 function (as supplied by the instructor) 16 times.
+- This function retrieves bits 0 to 15, from the short integer, s, by calling the get_bits16 function 16 times.
 - The bits received are then stored in the array, bits.